cabforum/smime/SBR.md

 For CA Key Pairs that are either

-  i. used as a CA Key Pair for a Root Certificate or ii. used as a CA Key Pair for a Subordinate CA Certificate, where the Subordinate CA is not the operator of the Root CA or an Affiliate of the Root CA,
+  1. used as a CA Key Pair for a Root Certificate or
+  2. used as a CA Key Pair for a Subordinate CA Certificate, where the Subordinate CA is not the operator of the Root CA or an Affiliate of the Root CA,

 the CA SHALL: